 (1) Sources.
-Students should prepare for this contest by reading a daily newspaper and any of the many news magazines, searching the Internet, and listening to radio and television news broadcasts.
+Students should prepare for this contest by reading a daily newspaper and any of the many news magazines, researching the Internet, and listening to radio and television news broadcasts.
 Schools will periodically be notified of available publications and lists of practice topics through the UIL website.
-Helpful magazines include Time, Newsweek, U.S. News and World Report and other news publications.
-Useful newspaper sources include The New York Times, The Washington Post, The Christian Science Monitor and major Texas newspapers.
-There are also numerous news-oriented sites listed in the UIL Informative and Persuasie Handbook and on the Internet, some of which are linked from the UIL website (www.uiltexas.org/speech).
+Useful news publications include The New York Times, The Washington Post, The Christian Science Monitor and major Texas newspapers.
+There are also numerous news-oriented sites listed in the UIL Informative and Persuasie Speaking Handbook and on the Internet, some of which are linked from the UIL website (www.uiltexas.org/speech).